dudelovetech/EclipseImageJ1Plugin/README.md

 2. Fixed lost keyboard focus for key shortcuts
 3. Improved preferences for Swing fonts (to decrease on Retina displays)
 4. Several other fixes for MacOSX
-5. Added description for increased fonts for MacOSX (see below!)
+5. Added description for font corrections for MacOSX (see bottom of this page!)

 ### New in 1.51u20: